Q & A

 How is the choir run?

-We are a non-profit group and are run by a committee of volunteers who contract our conductors, organise and publicise the rehearsals and singouts, arrange details like insurance and administer the membership scheme.
+We are a non-profit group and are run by a committee of volunteers who contract our conductors, organise and publicise the rehearsals and singouts, and administer the membership scheme.

 Can I help with running the choir?